 Part of the beauty of the Wet Tropics World Heritage area is its biodiversity.
-There are 13 species of mammal found nowhere else in the world!
+There are 13 species of Australian mammals found nowhere else in the world!
 Wildlife Habitat is home to 4 of these special animals – Lumholtz’s Tree-kangaroo, Spotted-tailed Quoll, Mahogany Glider and Northern Bettong.

 Wildlife Habitat also has one of Queensland’s largest collections of macropods (meaning large foot), including kangaroos, wallabies, pademelons and bettongs.